rydmike/flex_color_scheme/README.md

 the theme with several common Material widgets.

 A sub-page is also available that show the same theme applied when opening another page that in Flutter just inherits the same theme.

-If you tried these examples on a device, and not on the Web or a built them on desktop, you might have noticed that the navigation bar on Android devices does not always change.
-It is not themed to have matching background and theme mode to match the active application theme.
+If you tried the previous examples on a device, and not on the Web or a built them as desktop targets, you might have noticed that the system navigation bar on Android devices does not always change.
+It is not themed to have matching background and theme mode to match the active application theme as it changes.
 This example shows how this can be fixed and that the used method remains in effect when opening a sub-page.

 The same custom color schemes as in example 4, are also used in this example.
 They are not explained here again, please see example 4.
 The full example code is not shown here, please see the code in the package folder [flex_color_scheme/example/lib/example5](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example5/main.dart) for the entire example.

-In this example we will also toggle the app bar theme style, the surface primary color branding strength, tooltip style and try the true black theme toggle for dark-mode.
+In this example we will also be able to toggle the used app bar theme style, the surfaces branding strength, tooltip style and try the true black theme toggle for dark-mode.
+This is done so that you can interactively try the options and see what they do.

 We will also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
 You can then compare the results, the `toDark` method does a pretty good job and can even be tuned with a parameter if so desired.
 If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method, the toggle just again computes the same dark scheme.
+There is even a slider so you can adjust the whiteness level of the `toDark` method.

 Additionally, we will include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
-This way we can use this toggle to see and study the differences.
+We can use this toggle to see and study the differences that `FlexColorScheme.toTheme` brings.

 ```dart